yomguy/Linux-realtime-config/README.md

 Why?
 ----

-Many distributions come from RT kernels not as preemptible as needed for audio and video processes which require very high priorities.
+Many distributions come from RT kernels not as preemptible as needed for audio and video processes which require very high system priorities.

 What's included?